CCRMA Documentation links: index contents overview rooms account staff about

 Troubleshooting

-If your computer doesn’t recognize the MOTU when you plug in its USB, try power cycling the MOTU
+If your computer doesn’t recognize the MOTU when you plug in its USB, try power cycling the MOTU.

 If the display tablet on top of the Outlaw shows a crash dump or isn’t properly showing gain levels for the various speaker channels, try power cycling the Linux machine.
-TODO: Add photo of hard-to-find power button
+XXX: Add photo of hard-to-find power button

 If you’re connected to an audio input but there’s still no sound, go to the Openmixer controller and: